codedbyashish/white-board-/README.md

 Bottom control panel with labeled controls: pen size, color button/input, undo/redo/clear buttons, pen/erase/text toggles, font <select>, and a background color control.

 A toggle button for dark/light mode placed at the top-right.

+CSS

+Dark theme uses deep navy/dark purple background for the control panel and borders.

+Rounded buttons, pill-shaped controls, and subtle shadows for a modern look.

+Responsive spacing so the toolbar stays usable on wide screens.